 I love a cup of yogurt for breakfast, lunch or even a snack.
 When I was on a search for a good raw yogurt, I had a very hard time finding one.
 So, I decided to make my own.
 I can’t believe how easy it is to make your own fresh organic raw yogurt.
 I will say this up front.
 This recipe uses raw milk and that might be difficult for some of you to find.
-Visit your local chapter of The Weston A Price Foundation to find a local farmer in your area who can provide raw milk for you.
+Visit your local chapter of The Weston A. Price Foundation to find a local farmer in your area who can provide raw milk for you.
 Raw cow’s or goat’s milk works great for this recipe.

 Place 2 tablespoons of organic plain yogurt (full fat) in a clean glass pint size mason jar.
 Once you make your yogurt, you can use 2 tablespoons of your fresh raw yogurt in your next batch.

-Next you want to heat your raw milk to 105ºF-115ºF.
+Next, you want to heat your raw milk to 105ºF-115ºF.
 This temperature is low enough that the nutrition and enzymes of the raw milk are not lost.

-Once heated, remove from heat and stir in about 1/4 cup of milk into mason jar with yogurt.
+Once heated, remove from heat and stir in about 1/4 cup of milk into a mason jar with yogurt.
 Stir well.
 Add remaining milk and stir until all combined.
 Place the lid on the mason jar tightly.
 Wrap mason jar in a thick towel and place in the oven (the oven is not turned on, it is used as an incubator) and turn the light on to offer a little heat.
 Leave in oven for 24 hours.

-After the 24 hours your yogurt will look like this.
-Homemade yogurt is a lot thinner then store bought yogurt.
+After the 24 hours, your yogurt will look like this.
+Homemade yogurt is a lot thinner than store bought yogurt.
 This is a normal consistency.
 If you want it to be thicker you can strain your yogurt by simply draining the liquid out through cheesecloth or a fine mesh sifter/strainer.
 This liquid is the whey.
 Whey can be used as an acidic medium when soaking oats or grains.

 Refrigerate your yogurt for 2-3 hours before serving and it will firm up slightly.